Welcome to the 3DF Zephyr tutorial series.

 Follow this link to use the calculator: https://www.3dflow.net/ground-sampling-distance-calculator/

-This section allows choosing the export settings and additional deliverables for the orthophoto.
+This section allows choosing the export settings and the appearance of the orthophoto.

-Optionally, the Export DTM (Digital Terrain Model) checkbox can be checked depending on the scene type.
+The Generate DTM (1) checkbox can be checked depending on the scene type.
 Three scenarios are available: (Mountain area, Complex scene, and Flat terrain).